sahar-hub2/Security-Programming/Security-Programming/Reflective Commentary.md

 ## Evaluation of Received Feedback

-- All reviewing group successfully detected the two intentional backdoors - BACKDOOR_WEAK_KEYS (RSA-1024 key downgrade) and BACKDOOR_TRUST_GOSSIP (unsigned gossip acceptance).
+All reviewing group successfully detected the two intentional backdoors - BACKDOOR_WEAK_KEYS (RSA-1024 key downgrade) and BACKDOOR_TRUST_GOSSIP (unsigned gossip acceptance).
 Reviewers demonstrated these through the included PoC scripts poc_weak_key_register.py and poc_inject_unsigned_advert.py, verifying that the backdoors allowed weak key generation and unsigned inter-server messages, leading to potential impersonation or data compromise.
 Several groups clearly described how environment variables gated these vulnerabilities and rated both as critical.
 They confirmed the educational intent was well-documented through BACKDOOR_README.md.

 Reviewers also reported some additional weaknesses:
     •	SQL Injection risks through f-string–based queries in datavault.py.
-•	Weak password hashing (SHA-256 + salt only) and the presence of hardcoded default credentials .
+    •	Weak password hashing (SHA-256 + salt only) and the presence of hardcoded default credentials.
-•	Repository hygiene issues, such as committed .keys/ and data_vault.sqlite files, exposing sensitive data
+    •	Repository hygiene issues, such as committed .keys/ and data_vault.sqlite files, exposing sensitive data.
     •  	Code-quality concerns, including missing docstrings, long functions, and import disorganization.
 Several reviewers went further and supplied fix examples, such as validate_key_size() checks, PBKDF2 password hashing, and structured exception logging.
 The feedback was clear, specific, and actionable.
 All teams explained how to reproduce the vulnerabilities and offered direct remediation code.
 Their combined use of Bandit, Semgrep, and manual inspection revealed a valuable comparison: static tools failed to detect the intentional logic-level flaws, whereas manual reasoning achieved full success.
 The reviewers’ suggestions directly influenced the secure rebuild: environment-variable gates were removed, RSA 4096-bit enforcement was added, PBKDF2 password hashing implemented, and .gitignore updated to exclude secret artifacts.